Skip to main content

 • Plan and control costs.
 The cost of purchasing and managing technology can quickly spiral out of control, unless you set up an IT budget and start to anticipate major costs.

 • Reduce the risks you face.
 Good IT management helps you reduce risks.
-For instance, you can replace key equipment before it fails, or upgrade your hardware in anticipation of a software update.
+For instance, you can replace key equipment before it fails, or upgrade your hardware if doing so is a cost effective way to improve performance.

 IT management starts with your business plan